nejcfurh/weather-app/README.md

 In the app.js file, there are separators in order to easily look over the code and what every instance of it does.

-Included are the functions to display weather information, create weather information when inputing a new location, displaying and error message when inputin an invalid location.
+Included are the functions to display weather information, create weather information when inputing a new location, displaying and error message when inputing an invalid location.

 This project was instructed as very basic DOM manipulation exercise with API integration and introduction into asynchronous javascript.